something scattered

 “Every time there’s bombing, every time there’s an airstrike, people flee to the hospital,” Mr. Naoum said.
 “This is a sanctuary for them.” - New York Times

-Hamas says Israel sent the bomb into the courtyard on purpose.
+Hamas says Israel sent the missile into the courtyard on purpose.
 Israel says Hamas sent it there on accident.
 And the United States says “data” indicates the bomb did not come from Israel.

 But I also know each denial has more to do with reputation than intent.
 All three groups are going to keep the earth pocked with mass graves.
 They just don’t want to look like bad guys while doing it.

 I can’t stop thinking about the mothers in that courtyard.
 They were there seeking a sanctuary for their children.
 As the sun set each night, they leaned against one another and watched their babies stretch their arms out into the pink light.
-A sanctuary full of holy relics, in the shape of baby blankets and lined up shoes, and holy people, in the shape of children.
+A sanctuary full of holy relics in the shape of lined-up shoes and baby blankets, and holy people in the shape of children.

 The night they dieda bright light rose into Gaza’s skies.
 It arched through the air 30 minutes after the sun finished setting.
 And then it fell on their sanctuary.
 I could tell you exactly how shock waves pass through and destroy bodies, but I wish I didn’t know.